The President's Fund for Faculty Advancement

 George N. Shuster Faculty Fellowship Fund

 The PSC-CUNY Research Award Program was established as a major vehicle for the University's encouragement and support for faculty research and to leverage external funding.
 It seeks to enhance the University's role as a research institution, further the professional growth and development of its faculty and provide support for both the established and the younger scholar.
-More information about the program may be obtained on the Office of Research Administration website.
-The online Grant Proposal system is now accepting applications.
-Deadline: December 15, 2012, 5:00 pm EST.
+More information about the program may be obtained on the Research Foundation website.
+Deadline: Usually early December.

 This program is funded by the Andrew W. Mellon Foundation and administered by the Woodrow Wilson National Fellowship Foundation.
 The program seeks to increase the presence of minority junior faculty (African Americans, Asian Americans and Pacific Islanders, Hispanics, and Native Americans and Native Alaskans) and other junior faculty members committed to eradicating racial disparities, in core fields in the arts and sciences.
 Career Enhancement Fellowships aim to enhance the scholarly research and intellectual growth of the fellows, thereby enhancing their chances for success as tenured university scholars.
-In 2012, fellowships will provide a maximum of $30,000 stipend and a $1500 stipend for research travel or publication.
 For program guidelines and application, click here.
-Deadline: November 18, 2011.

 Scholar Incentive Awards